Kansas No Fault Divorce

 • The Income Shares Model is employed to determine child support.
 As per this model, the gross income of both the parents is considered while determining the actual amount

-• The child support has to be offered till the child completed 18 years of age or is a high school graduate
+• The child support has to be offered till the child completes eighteen years of age or is a high school graduate

-• Usually, the visitation rights are granted to the non custodial parent
+• The visitation rights are also supposed to be granted to the non custodial parent

 Divorce Papers